cdot65/pan-os-upgrade/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This guide will help you set up the pan_os_upgrade library in your environment, especially focusing on users who are new to Python and virtual environments.
+This guide will help you set up the `pan-os-upgrade` library in your environment, especially focusing on users who are new to Python and virtual environments.

 ### Prerequisites